ShineQi/ethernetIP-explorer/Docs/README.txt

 		This document is subject to change.

 	1.2 CREDITS
-		The projected was created by F. Chaxel, in 2016.
+		The project was created by F. Chaxel, in 2016.
 		Graphics are the usual FamFamFam: http://www.famfamfam.com/

 		It is inspired by the best Bacnet Explorer, Yabe :